Comment on page

 Product category: Select the most appropriate category for this product.
 Assigning a product category makes it easier for customers to locate the items they wish to buy; shoppers can filter your product list by category on your shop front.

-In Stock: State how much/many of this product you have available and ready for sale.
+On hand: State how much/many of this product you have available and ready for sale.

 Use this field if you want to track your stock levels.
 As customers place orders, the stock level will reduce, and when the in stock amount reaches zero, the product will no longer be visible in your shop.
 If you don’t want to track inventory in this way, click 'on demand'.